Tyxiel/Survey-Form/README.md

-A simple survey form about programming for the seconde project of freeCodeCamp Reponsive Design learning.
+A simple survey form about programming for the second project of freeCodeCamp's Responsive Design course.